PrestaShop/docs/src/content/1.7/themes/distribution/exporting.md

 it's on the disk.

 If you want to theme to appears in the backoffice, it's simply have to contain a `config/theme.yml` file.
 This will only display it, if you want to select it as your active theme, it has to be valid.
-Read :doc:`What makes a valid theme <testing>`
+Read ["What makes a valid theme"]({{< ref "1.7/themes/distribution/testing/" >}}).

 ![Export current theme](../img/export-current-theme.png)